garrandall/popular-music-data/tracks/everything-s-gonna-be-alright-father-m-c-.md

 (Both) I said do that dance, do that dance, baby (Both) Do that dance, let's work it out

-(Father MC)
-Loungin on the DL, this type of night is rare
+Loungin' on the DL, this type of night is rare
 I glanced to the right, oh who do we have here
 Puffin Sweet, gettin ripped, what the hell
 I see Mr. Uptown, it's Andre Farwell